SaltwaterC/mime-magic/README.md

 ## About

 MIME type detection library for node.js.
-Unlike the existing [mime](https://github.com/bentomas/node-mime) module, mime-magic does not return the type by interpreting the file extension.
-Instead it uses the [libmagic(3)](http://linux.die.net/man/3/libmagic) library which does it properly.
+Unlike the [mime](https://github.com/broofa/node-mime) module, mime-magic does not return the type by interpreting the file extension.
+Instead it uses the [libmagic(3)](http://linux.die.net/man/3/libmagic) library which provides the result by reading the "magic number" of the file itself.

 Currently it provides just a simple [file(1)](http://linux.die.net/man/1/file) wrapper to get the things moving, but in the long run, the purpose of this module is to provide proper node.js libmagic bindings.
 The file(1) source tree is provided along with this package.
 It is built during the installation process.
 The module aims to use the latest available file version along with the up-to-date magic database.